Buttermilk Texas Sheet Cake

 The hint of cinnamon adds so much flavor to this classic Southern dessert.

 Pour batter into the greased jelly roll pan.
-I used a 10-inch x 15-inch size pan.
+I used a 10-inch x 15-inch pan.

 Make sure you have a prepared pan.
 I use nonstick cooking spray to grease the pan.